Local studies library

-The Local Studies Library is a collection of c.12,000 books and pamphlets as well as maps, newspapers and ephemera .
-It contains a wealth of information on all aspects of the Borough's history from the earliest times to the present day.
-The library started off as the Staffordshire & Walsall Collection at the Central Library, Walsall in the early twentieth century and has been added to ever since.
+The local studies library is a collection of c.12,000 books and pamphlets as well as maps, newspapers and ephemera .
+It contains a wealth of information on all aspects of the Borough's history, life and culture from the earliest times to the present day.
+The library started off as the Staffordshire and Walsall Collection at the Central Library, Walsall in the early twentieth century and has been added to ever since.

 Books and pamphlets

-A collection of trade directories for Walsall and Staffordshire dating back 200 years.
+- trade directories for Walsall and Staffordshire dating back 200 years

-The library also has a number of collections of ephemera which hold valuable information about the local area.
+The library also has a number of collections of ephemera which hold valuable information about the local area, including:

-The Centre holds editions of Ordnance Survey maps dating from the 19th century onwards.
+Editions of Ordnance Survey maps dating from the 19th century onwards.
 They cover the whole of the present Metropolitan Borough.
-There is also a large collection of printed maps, including street maps, boundary maps, Goad plans etc.
+There is also a large collection of printed maps, including street maps, boundary maps, and Goad plans.